-Patent specifications may contain errors in the bibliographic data, the description, the claims or the drawings.
-Errors may also occur in printing the specification, in the decision to grant or in other decisions of the EPO.
+Documents filed with the EPO may contain errors, e.g. in the bibliographic data, the description, the claims or the drawings (see H-VI, 2).
+Errors may also occur in the decision to grant, in other decisions of the EPO (see H-VI, 3), in printing the specification or in formatting/editing patent documents (see H-VI, 4).